-Crowdstrike: An Update To Our Recent Market Beating Call (NASDAQ:CRWD)
+CrowdStrike: An Update To Our Recent Market Beating Call (NASDAQ:CRWD)

-Crowdstrike: An Update To Our Recent Market Beating Call
+CrowdStrike: An Update To Our Recent Market Beating Call

-Crowdstrike Holdings is a cloud-based cybersecurity company that sports industry leading 98% gross retention rate.
+CrowdStrike Holdings is a cloud-based cybersecurity company that sports industry-leading 98% gross retention rate.

-Crowdstrike had a strong first quarter, generating $178.08M in revenues, an 85% increase from the prior year, and is now expecting $767M in revenue for 2021.
+CrowdStrike had a strong first quarter, generating $178.08M in revenues, an 85% increase from the prior year, and is now expecting $767M in revenue for 2021.

-In Q1, Crowdstrike had a net retention rate of 124%, which highlights its ability to evolve its offering and upsell current customers.
+In Q1, CrowdStrike had a net retention rate of 124%, which highlights its ability to evolve its offering and upsell current customers.

-Today, I will provide a brief analysis of Crowdstrike’s Q1 FY 2021 earnings report; then, I will illustrate that Crowdstrike is a strong buy in the low $80s and below.
+Today, I will provide a brief analysis of CrowdStrike's Q1 FY 2021 earnings report; then, I will illustrate that CrowdStrike is a strong buy in the low $80s and below.

 I like it most below $80.
 In the $90s and $100s, it becomes a hold simply because our margin of safety begins to evaporate at that point.